 Did You Know?

-[after asking Zatoichi what she would do with having so much children
+[after asking Zatoichi what she would do with having so many children

 Just don't raise them to be gangsters.